-It is recommended to stay in the Induction Phase until ten percent of the desired weight to be lost is gone.
-Certainly, this can be a challenge, but many have had great success in this stage.
+It’s recommended to stay in the Induction Phase until ten percent of the desired weight is lost.
+Certainly, this can be a challenge, but many have had great success at this stage.

-Some of the benefits of this stage would be the fact that people will see results very quickly which will help maintain the desire to continue and keep the motivation high.
-Furthermore, once the initial withdrawal symptoms have finished, the person will find themselves with more energy and less cravings as the days continue.
+Some of the benefits of this step would be the fact that people will see results very quickly which will help maintain the desire to continue and keep the motivation high.
+Furthermore, once the initial withdrawal symptoms have finished, the person will find themselves with more energy and fewer cravings as the days continue.

 As the person reaches the ten percent of desired weight loss, they can then move onto the second phase which is on going weight loss.
 The Induction Phase Of Atkins appears to be the hardest part to get through with only eating carbs.

 Understanding Phase 2